GeldumProject/geldum/README.md

 ## Introduction

 Geldum is the new cryptocurrency focused on small payments & transactions with the aim to create a solid privacy & security-focused cryptocurrency.
-Created as a fork of Cryptonote / Monero as some of the best technologies available right now on the blockchain sphere.
+Created as a fork of Monero as some of the best technologies available right now on the blockchain sphere.

-**Privacy & Data Protection:** Geldum use Cryptonight Algo, made to allow you to send and receives fund without your transaction beaing easily revealed on the blockchain.
+**Privacy & Data Protection:** Geldum use Cryptonight Algo, made to allow you to send and receive funds without your transaction being easily revealed on the blockchain.

 **Small Payments:** Geldum is ideal for micropayments with a total supply of 180 Million Geldum Coins.